Electric Ireland Leinster Minor Football Championship

 Against Dublin, they were so much better and they produced spells of really good attacking football.
 They were left to rue all those missed chances but there is no doubt that supporters would rather be regretting those than reflecting on not giving a game a real go.

-Late on Darragh Flynn had a good goal chance deflected out for a “45” that Delaney, very accurate from placed balls off the ground, pointed.
+Late on Darragh Flynn had a good goal chance deflected out for a “45” that Delaney pointed.
 Flynn also added a late point that could have been a goal and it was bemusing that Offaly failed to manage at least one goal.

 By contrast, Dublin took most of the chances that came their way and it was telling that all but one point came from play.
 Offaly were solid and competed well in the first ten minutes, trailing by 0-2 to 0-1 at that stage and working very hard.